KiwiSingh/Shitpost-O-LlaMa/README.md

 **Q:** Why `unholy-v2` specifically?

-**A:** I wanted a model with minimal to none guardrails, that could generate some extremely questionable, borderline smut, pastas, and the only other model I could find that could accomplish this in the way that I wanted it to, was `everythinglm`.
+**A:** I wanted a model with minimal to no guardrails, that could generate some extremely questionable, borderline smut, pastas, and the only other model I could find that could accomplish this in the way that I wanted it to, was `everythinglm`.
 However, even on my M1 MacBook Air with 16 gigs of RAM it would chug along very slowly, and was just annoying to work with in Python.
 Even for this model I had to prototype things first using `tinydolphin` before using `unholy-v2` outright.

 **Q:** Will this run on my system?